baswaraj1234/user-management/README.md

     - Sanitize incoming request data to protect from XSS
     - Protect against NoSQL injection attacks
     - secure headers
-    - Redirecting the user to an error page if they attempt to access an unauthorized or invalid route by modifying the URL
+    - Redirecting the user to 'Page not found' error page if they attempt to access an unauthorized or invalid route by modifying the URL

 ## Setup Instructions.
 - Below is the folder structure of the project